 Proteus by Labcenter

-This is an excellent simulator which combines simplicity with its many features to make Arduino simulations a walk in the park.
-The simulator has made inroads in diverse industries including; automotive, IOT and education.
+This is an excellent simulator that combines simplicity with its many features to make Arduino simulations a walk in the park.
+The simulator has made inroads in diverse industries including; automotive, IoT, and education.
 It is compatible with Windows and Linux and comes at a cost.
 You can learn more about its vibrant community and offerings here.

 Here we come to the end of this excellent list on Arduino simulators you can consider taking advantage of.
 To provide you with more options, both free and paid simulators were included which means the onus on which to use now falls on your shoulders.